How to Eat a Lobster

 The first step is to remove the claws by twisting them from where they are attached to the body.

 Next, you want to crack open the claws and pick through the claw meat.
-The crusher claw, the larger one, may be a little tougher to crack than the smaller pincher claw, so don't be discouraged if you don't get it open on the first whack.
+The crusher claw, the larger one, might be a little tougher to crack than the smaller pincher claw, so don't be discouraged if you don't get it open on the first whack.

 Grab your lobster pick, remove the meat from the claws and dunk it in lots of salty melted butter!